hkpeterpeter/teamform-seed/README.md

-# team git it done now added jerry
+# team git it done now added jerry, jerryling testing
 ## The seed project for the team forming web application

 ### Pre-requisites